any-docs/css/content/guides/containment/container_size_and_style_queries/index.md

 ## Naming containers

-A `<container-condition>` can include an optional case-sensitive {{cssxref("container-name")}}.
+A `<container-condition>` can include an optional case-sensitive `container-name`.
 A container name makes the container condition more specific — it is evaluated only against elements that have that name set in the `container-name` property.

-The {{cssxref("container-name")}} property specifies a list of query `<container-name>` values that can be used in `@container` rules; these are case-sensitive {{cssxref("ident")}} values.
+The `container-name` property specifies a list of query `<container-name>` values that can be used in `@container` rules; these are case-sensitive `ident` values.
 The container names enable targeting any container ancestor of the element.
 Without a container name, the query matches only the nearest container ancestor.

 ```css
 @container [ [ <container-name> ]? <container-query> ]# {